sjmarsnc/-BookReact/README.md

 DELETE `/api/books/:id` - Deletes a book from the database by Mongo `_id`.

-GET `/api/search/:searchString - Sends the search string to the Google book API, looks for the string in any field
+GET `/api/search/:searchString` - Sends the search string to the Google book API, looks for the string in any field

 ### Possible future enhancements

+- Disable search button if nothing save, with a tooltip that pops up over it to say why it is grayed out

 - Let search be specific to title, author, or subject intitle, inauthor, subject, see how to string together below